|A street in Ollantaytambo|

 • Camera gear with enough charged batteries for the entire hike

-You will be limited to no more than 8 kg/17.6 lbs (minus the weight of the sleeping bag - approx. 1.6 lb) on the Inca Trail.
+LUGGAGE WEIGHT LIMIT Depending on the operator that you book with, you will be limited to no more than 8 kg/17.6 lbs (minus the weight of the sleeping bag - approx. 1.6 lb) on the Inca Trail.
 The site coordinator in Peru will supply large duffel bags to pack your clothes and gear in for the hike.
-Professional porters will carry the bags during the Inca Trail hikes and the remaining luggage will be stored at the hotel in Cuzco.
+Professional porters will carry the bags during the Inca Trail hikes and the remaining luggage will be stored at the hotel in Cuzco, if you make such arrangements.
 You will not be able to access this duffel bag until you reach the evening camp so be sure that you have all that need for the day in your day pack each morning before heading out.

 AVERAGE DISTANCE, WALKING TIME, AND ALTITUDE PER DAY ON THE INCA TRAIL